menu

 Telecommuters are a relatively large percentage of the workforce: 7.27% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Hartford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.49% of adults 25 and older in Hartford have a college degree.
+In terms of college education, Hartford is nearly on par with the US average for all cities of 21.84%: 17.49% of adults 25 and older in Hartford have a bachelor's degree or advanced degree.

 Hartford is an extremely ethnically-diverse city.
 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Hartford, accounting for 46.11% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hartford residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Hartford include Jamaican, Italian, Irish, African, and English.